-Selecting the right subject combination for study in Years 11 and 12 has always provided a significant level of stress for many students and parents.
+Deciding on the right subject combination for study in Years 11 and 12 is an important process for students and parents.
 When making the decision of which subjects to study it is important that students ask themselves these three questions:

 - What am I good at?

-- What do I like?
+- What am I interested in?

-- Do I need anything for a course/career I wish to pursue?
+- What will help me for a future course/career?